tetris245/tetris245/README.md

 Changes for future version 1.4

-* Integrated the Moaner help in QAM help: /moaner without any parameter will display this help without the Moaner status
 * Improved the hiddenmessages command
 * Fixed the issue with special characters in moans by using their Unicode format